JonathanCasey/asana_extensions/CONTRIBUTING.md

 When running `pytest` without the `-p no:warnings` option, the warnings provided may be from `pytest`, but may also be from other packages, such as deprecation warnings from `asana`.

+# Conventions

+## Versioning
+See the top of `/asana_extensions/version.py` for information on the version information.
+The general idea is that development versions must have a `+dev` appended while stable branch commits must not have this.  `release/*` branches are where this is allowed to be either to allow for the transition.